iflis7/libft/README.md

 # `Libft`

-Your very first own library
+My very first C library
 This project is about coding a C library.
 It contains a lot of general purpose functions my programs rely upon.. `Version: 10`.<br>